LimHyungTae/ERASOR/scripts/semantickitti2bag/README.md

 rosrun scdr kitti_mapgen
 ```
 # Remember!!!

+**For the lastmile project, the poses.txt is changed to gt poses!!!**

 Add [0] is important since the cpp drop the first data. (kitti2imnode on 383 line)